pquerna/ffjson/README.md

 ## Reducing Garbage Collection

-`ffjson` already does a lot to help garbage generation, and in .
+`ffjson` already does a lot to help garbage generation.
 However whenever you go through the json.Marshal you get a new byte slice back.
 On very high throughput servers this can lead to increased GC pressure.

 ### Tip 1: Use the generated Marshal/Unmarshal
-<strong><ins>FIXME: There is a chicken & egg problem.
-This solution requires the ffjson code to be generated, and to generate the ffjson-code...
-[PR #99](https://github.com/pquerna/ffjson/pull/99) Attempts to solve this.</ins></strong>

 This is probably the easiest optimization for you.
 After you have generated the code your struct will have a MarshalJSON() function available.
 So instead of going through encoding/json, you just call that code.